jamcoy/stream3/README.md

 * Single partial tanks must be preceded by and followed by a full tank, with no missed refuels reported.
 * Sequential partial tanks must be preceded by a full tank and must end with a full tank, with no missed refuels anywhere in the sequence.

-If a uses misses logging any refuels, their latest refuel and all preceding refuels to the previous full tank are excluded.
+If a user misses logging any refuels, their latest refuel and all preceding refuels to the previous full tank are excluded.
 However, the latest full tank becomes a valid start point for the next brim-to-brim calculation, but cannot be included in the previous brim-to-brim calculation.

 Users are encouraged in several places to fill their tank when refueling and not to miss logging anything.
 Messages are shown when tracking is suspended or resumed when they report that they have missed logging something.